minhe86/JavaScriptPlaywrightCucumberAllure2025/README.md

 <h1> Playwright Automation Framework with CucumberJS & Allure Reporting</h1>
 <p>This repository contains an automation framework built using <strong>Playwright</strong>, <strong>JavaScript (ESM)</strong>, <strong>CucumberJS</strong>, and <strong>Allure reporting</strong> for <strong>E2E</strong> testing web applications.</p>

 <p>This is still an ongoing project, current purpose is for skills pickup and demonstration.
-Play Playwright with Cucumber(BDD) using this project which is using cucumber runner now, try to cover passing test data via different ways: cucumber step argument, data table, csv file; support dynamic page creation, dynamic getLocators ...... will add more features soon, like accessibility testing... will also try to use playright runner using playwright.config.js to compare later....</p>
+Play Playwright with Cucumber(BDD) which is using cucumber runner now, try to cover passing test data via different ways: cucumber step argument, data table, csv file; support dynamic page creation, dynamic getLocators ...... will add more features soon, like accessibility testing... will also try to use playright runner using playwright.config.js to compare later....</p>

 <h2> Special notes for assignment </h2>
 <h3> 1.
 Browser (UI) Tests </h3>